awsdocs/amazon-ses-developer-guide/doc-source/send-email-exim.md

 To learn more about Exim, go to [http://www\.exim\.org](http://www.exim.org)\.

+**Note**
+Exim is a third\-party application, and isn't developed or supported by Amazon Web Services\.
+The procedures in this section are provided for informational purposes only, and are subject to change without notice\.

 **To configure integration with the Amazon SES US West \(Oregon\) endpoint using STARTTLS**

 1. Open the */etc/exim/exim\.conf* file for editing\.
 If the file does not exist, create it\.